ui5-community/ui5-ecosystem-showcase/docs/index.md

 ### Tasks

-At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 tooling tasks](https://bestofui5.org/#/packages?tokens=task:type).
+At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 CLI tasks](https://bestofui5.org/#/packages?tokens=task:type).
 There might be more tasks in the public NPM registry.
 You can find all tasks which applied the suggested naming convention via [https://www.npmjs.com/search?q=ui5-task-](https://www.npmjs.com/search?q=ui5-task-).

 ### Middlewares

-At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 tooling middlewares](https://bestofui5.org/#/packages?tokens=middleware:type).
+At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 CLI middlewares](https://bestofui5.org/#/packages?tokens=middleware:type).
 There might be more middlewares in the public NPM registry.
 You can find all middlewares which applied the suggested naming convention at [https://www.npmjs.com/search?q=ui5-middleware-](https://www.npmjs.com/search?q=ui5-middleware-).

 ### Tooling Extensions

-At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 tooling extensions](https://bestofui5.org/#/packages?tokens=tooling:type).
+At [Best Of UI5](https://bestofui5.org/) you can find the [available UI5 CLI extensions](https://bestofui5.org/#/packages?tokens=tooling:type).
 There might be more tooling extensions in the public NPM registry.
 You can find all middlewares which applied the suggested naming convention at [https://www.npmjs.com/search?q=ui5-tooling-](https://www.npmjs.com/search?q=ui5-tooling-).